Flamingo-tech/Xiaomi_air_purifier_modchip/Software Binaries/README.md

 	}
 ```

-the rx_counter is important, why: see code above.
+The rx_counter is important, why: see code above.
 Every time the air purifier sends a message on the I2C bus and PWDON ==0 it will check if we need to send a message or receive a message.
 If we need to send a message (thus respond to previous messages) I will do rx_counter++ (+1).
 (I do the same if we need to receive something)
 Then I mapped all the response in a list: